M-Ahsan-Ismail/J-J-Development/README.md

 Dual Approvals On Purchase ,Budget,Inventory, Asset, Sale , Accounting and visibility of Bom Cost and develpment of gate pass module and backdate entries module.

 ## Gate Pass Module
+Developed the gate pass module on stock picking , having menus of inward pass  , outward pass in configuration uder label Gate Pass Info.

+It tracks gate passes for stuff coming in or going out, shows driver and vehicle details.
+Each stock picking has a button to see related passes, each pass has a button for its picking, with product and quantity info.
+Reports show driver, vehicle, pass number, date, products, quantity, and signature lines.

 ## backdate_entries